Oyster Widget Developer Docs (v1)

 • logoUrl (string, optional): custom logo image URL.
 When provided with displayLogo: true, replaces the default SVG logo with your custom image.

-• minBudget/maxBudget (number, optional): budget range for product recommendations.
+• minBudget/maxBudget (number, optional): fallback budget boundaries.
 Defaults to 100 and 100000.

 • conversationStarters (string[], chat/unified only): optional suggestion prompts.